 How do I prevent my application from starting off the screen every time I launch it?

 Most applications will stop doing this if you properly exit out of the application while it is on the screen.
-If you have already properly exited the application, you might need to uninstall and reinstall the application.
+If you have already properly exited the application, you might need to uninstall and reinstall it.